-VII.
+VIII.
 Encouragement

-There are many matters related to the successful implementation of Complete Streets that are outside of the effective scope of this policy.
+Many matters related to the successful implementation of Complete Streets are outside of the effective scope of this policy.
 MARC encourages local communities to adopt the Complete Streets paradigm in all aspects of their transportation and land use planning work.

 - a.
-Local communities are encouraged to adopt Complete Streets Policy ordinances.
-They are further encouraged to adhere to the National Complete Streets Coalition criteria such that their policies score highly (a score of 70/100 or greater) using these criteria. - b.
-Local communities are encouraged to consider development which features a greater variety of housing types and mixed uses so that development is more feasibly served by public transportation and active transportation. - c.
-Local communities are encouraged to consider zoning and development codes which make goods,

-- services, and civic uses more readily accessible to pedestrians from the public right-of-way. - d.
+Local communities are encouraged to adopt Complete Streets policies.
+In drafting these policies they are encouraged to consider third party scoring and criteria such as those from the National Complete Streets Coalition. - b.
+Local communities are encouraged to consider development that features a greater variety of housing types and mixed uses so that development is more feasibly served by public transit, walking, and cycling. - c.
+Local communities are encouraged to consider zoning and development codes that makegoods, services, and civic uses more readily accessible to pedestrians from the public right-of-way. - d.
 To reduce conflicts and make streets more complete for freight, off-street loading and curbside management solutions are encouraged. - e.
-Complete Streets policies for cities may reference third-party design guides which provide best practices.
+Complete Streets policies for cities may reference third-party design guides that provide best practices.
 Adoption of these design guides may make it easier to provide for the comfort and safety of all modes of transportation, and to comply with MARC's Complete Streets Policy.
 Design guides are listed in Appendix A. - f.
-Due to the long service lives of bridges, project sponsors are encouraged to follow Complete Streets principles for all bridges, not just those crossing the Kansas or Missouri Rivers. - g.
+Due to the long service lives of bridges, project sponsors are encouraged to follow Complete Streets principles for all bridges, not just those crossing the Kansas or Missouri rivers. - g.
 Emergency services are not listed as a modal user by the definition of Complete Streets, but input and cooperation from emergency services should always be sought during the planning of Complete Streets projects. - h.
 Project sponsors are encouraged to assess nearby watershed management opportunities to manage transportation runoff offsite while creating additional community amenities.
 They are further encouraged to review green infrastructure plans with public works, planning and parks departments for feasibility and alignment with neighborhood, land use and watershed plans. - i.
 Complete Streets and Complete Streets policies are encouraged as a means of congestion management.
 Improvement to the viability of other modes of transportation is encouraged in MARC's Congestion Management Toolbox.

-Appendix A: Design Guides
+Appendix A: Complete Streets Resources